-But now SFF Net has provided new software that provides a web interface for the newsgroup, so that it looks like a blog or forum, so I'm trying again, and I think it'll work this time.
+But now SFF Net has provided software that provides a web interface for the newsgroup, so that it looks like a blog or forum, so I'm trying again, and I think it'll work this time.

 The Misenchanted Guestbook has always had space constraints because of its linear nature; this discussion area shouldn't have that problem.

-I'm expecting the regulars from my Guestbook, and new people, to discover the newsgroup here -- and to discover an established community that's been going for ten years*, with a lot of ongoing discussions and established traditions, and a somewhat different atmosphere.
+I'm expecting the regulars from my Guestbook, and new people, to discover the newsgroup here -- and to discover an established community that's been going for many years*, with a lot of ongoing discussions and established traditions, and a somewhat different atmosphere.
 On the Web I've always tried to put on my best face, to be polite and well-behaved and make a good impression on people discovering me for the first time; in the newsgroup I've been less restrained.
 I knew there weren't kids around, for one thing, and I always felt as if I was among friends, rather than talking to an audience -- where the webpage is a stage, the newsgroup has been my back porch, where pretty much anything goes as far as subject matter.
 Not, I hasten to add, as far as behavior; I don't tolerate flaming or blatantly offensive behavior any more than I have in the Guestbook, but topics can be very varied, and language can be more, um... colorful.

 I hope any newcomers will feel free to join in the discussions, and won't be offended by the more casual attitude.